 In response to Dubuffet’s explosive and limitless creativity, the gallery continued to take up new challenges, including, in the late 1960s, the establishment of the company Vacuart in Ivry-sur-Seine, which was imagined by Dubuffet’s friend, the artist Gérard Singer, in collaboration with a specialist from the Institut National Géographique.
 The company innovative technology and its introduction of the vacuum forming press led to the production of many exceptional silkscreened editions by the artist, such as Personnage mi-corps.

-The gift the young gallery director Jean-François Jaeger received from Jean Dubuffet – Autoportrait V, a self portrait dated December 1 1966, – was the artist’s immediate reply to Jaeger’s sentence I cannot mess around with your head… Jean Dubuffet came the next morning with the drawing in hand.
-One knows today that Jean Dubuffet only made six self-portraits, which he gave to a few friends, including Jean-François Jaeger and the author of his Catalogue Raisonné, Max Loreau.
+The gift the young gallery director Jean-François Jaeger received from Jean Dubuffet – Autoportrait V, a self portrait dated December 1, 1966 – was the artist’s immediate reply to Jaeger’s sentence I cannot mess around with your head… Jean Dubuffet came the next morning with the drawing in hand.
+Jean Dubuffet only made six self-portraits, which he gave to a few friends, including his french galerist Jean-François Jaeger and the author of his Catalogue Raisonné, Max Loreau.

 This tribute exhibition is prepared by Véronique Jaeger and Emmanuel Jaeger in memory of the artistic audacity shown by Jean-François Jaeger while he exhibited Hourloupe at the gallery in 1964.